yashlucas/Artist-VIZ/README.md

 # Artist-Viz: Exploring Artists and Exhibitions

+The ArtVis dataset is derived from the Database of Modern Exhibitions [DoME](http://exhibitions.univie.ac.at/)  from the University of Vienna.
+It contains about 14.000 modern painters and their exhibitions between 1905 and 1915.

 This repository contains a dataset and visualization dashboard that explores the relationships between artists and exhibitions during the years 1905–1915.
 The dataset integrates detailed artist information (e.g., name, gender, nationality, birth/death dates) with exhibition characteristics (e.g., title, type, location, year, and number of paintings).

 ## Key Features